rbaumbach/Moocher/README.md

 * `equal`

-This matcher works for types that conform to `Equtable`. but also works for types that conform to `FloatingPoint` as well.
+This matcher works for types that conform to `Equtable`, but also works for types that conform to `FloatingPoint` as well.

 ```swift
 expect(99).to.equal(99)